 17–20 October 2017 (4 days)

-One both of these two days, rise as the day dawns for a cup of coffee or tea before setting out on a morning game drive.
-The African bush is at its most active in the early morning and there is the chance of seeing some of the large cats like lion, leopard, cheetah and wild dogs coming to the end of their night-time hunting spree or feeding on a kill from the previous night.
+Depart the lodge at dawn for a full day ‘on safari’ in the Kruger Park.
+Your personal guide will first cook you breakfast overlooking one of the water holes.
+The African bush is at its most active in the early morning and there is the chance of seeing some of the large cats like lion, leopard and cheetah, and wild dogs coming to the end of their night-time hunting spree or feeding on a kill from the previous night.
 There will be a number of stops during the day, on one of which you will have the opportunity to buy some lunch.
 Return to the lodge in the late afternoon and maybe enjoy a refreshing dip in the pool before dining under the stars.

-Fri 20 Oct / Sabi Sabi Game Reserve – Johannesburg – Australia
+Fri 20 Oct / Kruger National Park – Johannesburg – Australia

-After an early-morning game drive, return to the lodge for breakfast.
-Then, gather your bags and check out and transfer to Nelspruit airport for your flight to Johannesburg.
-If you are returning to Australia today, most flights depart Johannesburg in the early evening arriving in Australia the following afternoon.
+After returning to the lodge, check out and transfer to Nelspruit airport for your flight to Johannesburg.
+If you are returning to Australia today, most flights depart Johannesburg in the early evening, arriving in Australia the following afternoon.
 Renaissance Tours or your travel agent can assist you with all your travel arrangements including flights and any additional nights’ accommodation.